DisCoLabIITK/OpenThruster/README.md

 FreeCAD source files in FreeCAD source files folder.
 FreeCAD v0.19 was used for design.

 OpenProp source files downloaded from : https://openprop.engineering.dartmouth.edu/.
-The folder updloaded here has modified option of NACA001612 and 001615 profiles.
+The folder uploaded here has the modified option of NACA001612 and 001615 profiles.

 Bill of Materials
 1. PLA / ABS Filament